Improve your chances of growth by covering these bases in your plan.

-Evidence shows that complete financial plans are essential to the long-term success and growth of your business: A Palo Alto Software survey found that entrepreneurs with completed business plans were more than twice as likely to successfully grow their business as those who had no plan or an incomplete financial plan.
+Evidence shows that complete financial plans are essential to the long-term success and growth of your business: A Palo Alto Software survey found that entrepreneurs who had completed a business plan for their venture were more than twice as likely to successfully grow their business as those who had no plan or an incomplete financial plan.
 Here's a guide to the six key elements of a successful small business financial plan.
-You can find templates for these financial plan components via the SBA or SCORE.

 1. Sales forecasting

 You should have an estimate of your sales revenue for every month, quarter and year.
-Identifying any patterns in your sales cycles will help you better understand your business as well as plan out marketing initiatives and growth strategies.
-A seasonal business can aim to improve sales in the former offseason to become a year-round venture, while another business might become better prepared by understanding correlation in upticks and downturns in business due to factors such as the weather or economy.
+Identifying any patterns in your sales cycles helps you better understand your business; it's also invaluable as you plan marketing initiatives and growth strategies.
+A seasonal business can aim to improve sales in the former off season to become a year-round venture, while another business might become better prepared by understanding correlation in upticks and downturns in business due to factors like the weather or economy.

 Sales forecasting is also the foundation for setting company growth goals.
-For instance, aim to improve your sales 10 percent over each previous period.
+For instance, aim to improve your sales 10% over each previous period.